-Policy 5.2.5: Encourage the development of local, smallscale commercial developments close to all neighborhoods to serve the daily needs of residents.
+Policy 5.2.5: Encourage the development of small-scale commercial developments close to all neighborhoods to serve the daily needs of residents.

-Policy 5.2.6: Encourage diverse architectural designs, from traditional to contemporary, except as restricted in designated historic areas.

-Policy 5.2.7: Encourage the addition of visitability and accessibility features, where practicable, and where not otherwise required, in all single family and multi-family residential new housing construction and modification.
+Policy 5.2.6: Existing residential neighborhoods, or any portions of a neighborhood having a consistent built character, should be maintained at their prevailing pattern of development, building distribution, and scale.
+This built character may be complemented by both traditional and contemporary architecture Policy 5.2.7: Encourage the addition of visitability and accessibility features, where practicable, and where not otherwise required, in all single family and multi-family residential new housing construction and modification.